Aston Business School: Working with business

 Aston Business School works with local, national and international businesses to help them embed new strategies and practice which emerge from the school's research findings.
 It does this through Knowledge Transfer Partnerships, bespoke research projects, MBA Business Consultancy Projects and MSc research projects.

 The Aston Centre for Growth works with small and medium-sized businesses (SMEs) in the West Midlands to help them realise their growth potential.
 The Aston Centre for Growth delivered the Goldman Sachs 10,000 Small Businesses programme.
 Other SME support programmes include the Aston Programme for Small Business Growth, Minerva Birmingham Pitch Up and Productivity through People.
 In 2020, Aston Business School was one of the institutions selected to deliver the national Small Business Leadership Programme to support local SMEs to survive and develop growth strategies during the COVID-19 pandemic.

 The Advanced Services Group works with manufacturing companies to help them transform their business models from being reliant on traditional manufacturing to developing advanced services (servitization).

+The Centre for Circular Economy and Advanced Sustainability (CEAS) develops research on sustainability innovations and industrial transitions to the circular economy, including industrial symbiosis strategies and the enabling role of digital technologies.

 The Low Carbon SMEs Group work with SMEs in the West Midlands to help them to identify ways of reducing their carbon emissions as well as reducing costs and creating efficiencies within their businesses.